 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a Custom Comparison Group for this report by July 14, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
-(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2005 Basic version was used.)
-The comparison group used in this report may not reflect your institution's peer group, or you may wish to compare your institution to other groups.
-The Executive Peer Tool (ExPT) (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
+(In this case, the characteristics used to define the comparison group appears below.)
+The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
 The characteristics include Carnegie Classification of Special Focus Institutions--Medical schools and medical centers, public.
-This comparison group includes the following 24 institutions:
+This comparison group includes the following 25 institutions:

-- Louisiana State University Health Sciences Center at New Orleans (New Orleans, LA) - ▶ Medical College of Georgia (Augusta, GA) - ▶ Medical University of South Carolina (Charleston, SC) - Northeastern Ohio Universities Colleges of Medicine and Pharmacy (Rootstown, OH) - Oklahoma State University Center for Health Sciences (Tulsa, OK) - Oregon Health & Science University (Portland, OR) - Pennsylvania State University-College of Medicine (Hershey, PA) - ▶ Texas A&M Health Science Center (College Station, TX) - ▶ Texas Tech University Health Sciences Center (Lubbock, TX) - ▶ The University of Texas Health Science Center at Houston (Houston, TX) - ▶ The University of Texas Health Science Center at San Antonio (San Antonio, TX) - ▶ The University of Texas Medical Branch (Galveston, TX) - ▶ University of Arkansas for Medical Sciences (Little Rock, AR) - University of California-San Francisco (San Francisco, CA) - ▶ University of Maryland-Baltimore (Baltimore, MD) - ▶ University of Massachusetts Medical School Worcester (Worcester, MA) - ▶ University of Medicine and Dentistry of New Jersey (Newark, NJ) - ▶ University of Mississippi Medical Center (Jackson, MS) - ▶ University of Nebraska Medical Center (Omaha, NE) - ▶ University of North Texas Health Science Center (Forth Worth, TX) - ▶ University of Oklahoma Health Sciences Center (Oklahoma City, OK) - ▶ University of Texas Southwestern Medical Center at Dallas (Dallas, TX) - ▶ Upstate Medical University (Syracuse, NY) - ▶ West Virginia School of Osteopathic Medicine (Lewisburg, WV)
+- ▶ Georgia Health Sciences University (Augusta, GA) - Louisiana State University Health Sciences Center-New Orleans (New Orleans, LA) - Louisiana State University Health Sciences Center-Shreveport (Shreveport, LA) - ▶ Medical University of South Carolina (Charleston, SC) - Northeast Ohio Medical University (Rootstown, OH) - Oklahoma State University Center for Health Sciences (Tulsa, OK) - Oregon Health & Science University (Portland, OR) - ▶ Pennsylvania State University-College of Medicine (Hershey, PA) - Texas A&M Health Science Center (College Station, TX) - ▶ Texas Tech University Health Sciences Center (Lubbock, TX) - ▶ The University of Texas Health Science Center at Houston (Houston, TX) - ▶ The University of Texas Health Science Center at San Antonio (San Antonio, TX) - ▶ The University of Texas Medical Branch (Galveston, TX) - University of Arkansas for Medical Sciences (Little Rock, AR) - ▶ University of California-San Francisco (San Francisco, CA) - ▶ University of Maryland-Baltimore (Baltimore, MD) - ▶ University of Massachusetts Medical School Worcester (Worcester, MA) - ▶ University of Medicine and Dentistry of New Jersey (Newark, NJ) - ▶ University of Mississippi Medical Center (Jackson, MS) - University of Nebraska Medical Center (Omaha, NE) - ▶ University of North Texas Health Science Center (Forth Worth, TX) - University of Oklahoma Health Sciences Center (Oklahoma City, OK) - ▶ University of Texas Southwestern Medical Center (Dallas, TX) - ▶ Upstate Medical University (Syracuse, NY) - ▶ West Virginia School of Osteopathic Medicine (Lewisburg, WV)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2009
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010

-NOTE: For this survey year, institutions could report race and ethnicity using both 1977 (old) and 1997 (new) Office of Management and Budget categories.
-Categories shown in this figure are derived by adding comparable categories from both old and new; however, the "Two or more races" category appears only in the 1997 version.
+NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
 For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2010, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2008-09), total FTE enrollment (2008-09), and full- and part-time fall enrollment (Fall 2009)
+Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall 2010)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
+Calculating FTE in the Methodological Notes at the end of this report.
 Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, 12-month Enrollment component and Spring 2010, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2008-09
+Number of degrees awarded, by level: 2009-10